inurhas/meteor-sentimentAnalysis/README.md

 # meteor-sentimentAnalysis
 simple meteor app for sentiment analysis

-make sure you already installed meteorjs
+Make sure that you have already installed meteorjs

-download the repository

-open cmd, powershell or shell script

-go to the downloaded repository and type "meteor run"
+download and unzip the repository open cmd, powershell or shell script go to the downloaded repository and type "meteor run"